martinx72/MX4SIO-RGR/README.md

 | C1 | Micro SD Slot TFP09-2-12B / CSD11251278002 |

-**Note**.
+# Note

 If you are going to produce the hardware using my design, you are free to do it but please keep the brand name and logo still on it.